 Our Agile at scale methods are often like driving on the wrong side of the road in reverse during a rainstorm.
 While the driver’s are well intended, and may even appreciate that at least they’re in a car, that are better ways.
 Here’s a list of things we must do that are usually not done when attempting Agile at scale.

 Continue reading “We shouldn’t be surprised by Dark Agile.
-We should be surprised it works as well as it does”
+We should be surprised Agile works as well as it does”

 Business Agility sets the why and goal.
 Flow and Lean both provide insights on what to do and how you are doing.